jichengqiang/git/readme.txt

-this is a version control system it is free softwore
+this is a distribute version control system it is free softwore